tufts-ai-robotics-group/HAVEN/README.md

 # HRI-based Augmentation  in  a  Virtual  robot  Environment  using  uNity (HAVEN)
 ## A modular robotics environment built in Unity Version 2018.4.23f1

+The goal of this project is to provide a modular robotics environment that will allow researchers and developers to build upon and create new modules to fit their specific goals and needs.

 ## Current Modules:
 ### Robots: